 What is VPN split tunneling, and why you may need it with OpenVPN?

-VPN split tunneling is an advanced but useful feature provided by several VPN apps and technologies.
+VPN split tunneling is an advanced but useful feature provided by several VPN apps/VPN software and technologies.
 It controls the VPN traffic; more precisely, it directs some of the traffic through the VPN’s encrypted tunnel and some traffic to the standard, unencrypted channel through the ISP to the Internet.

 It is a very convenient way to use a VPN for specific activities (e.g., unblock streaming channels or download torrents securely) and let other apps access local resources with your regular IP address.

 A well set up VPN split tunnel provides a perfectly balanced approach for better security and great speed while using VPN only for specific apps or websites.

 OpenVPN is (probably) the most commonly used protocol by the VPN services available on the market, even though WireGuard looks like a serious challenger.
 Thus, it is useful to know and understand how you can set up split tunneling on OpenVPN.

 Solutions for setting up an OpenVPN split tunnel